-I promise you that I will share EXACTLY what I did to get rid of insane amounts of cockroaches for good.
+I promise you that I will share EXACTLY what I did to get rid of cockroaches for good (and insane amounts of them at that).
 But before I do, I have to share the backstory because it not only sets the stage for my cockroach killing approach but it is just too good of a story not to tell.

 November 2015 – I was in a huge panic as I had to find a new place to live and move by December 26th.
 No one would rent to me which was not a surprise.
 After all, my life was pretty upside down since Moldagddon the year before.
 I was getting desperate which is why I pounced on a less-than-ideal situation when it was offered to me.

 A neighbor in the condo complex I was living in offered to rent me her unit.
 She wanted to sell it but was waiting until summer.
 She knew I was in a tight spot and I was grateful to have a place to go – plus I would get a little more time with my awesome neighbors!
 This might sound all well and good however there was one huge downside to making the move to this particular condo…